 Be wary of requests for personal information: Official organizations usually don't ask for information like passwords or social security numbers over email.
 Dashlane will never ask for this information in an email.

-Check the sender's address: Phishers try to create email addresses similar to those of trusted sources, like banks or password managers.
+Check the sender's address: Scammers try to create email addresses similar to those of trusted sources, like banks or password managers.
 If you receive a message from Dashlane, make sure the sender is a Dashlane employee or one of these official email addresses:

 Look for urgent or threatening language: Phishing emails use urgent language to get you to take immediate action.
 For example, they may claim your account will be closed unless you act immediately.